 FT-IR Analysis

-interactions with polymers were determined by IR spectroscopy.
+Interactions with polymers were determined by IR spectroscopy.
 1.0-2.0 grams of thymoquinone, PEG 6000 and TQ-NPwasmixed with potassium bromide.
 Small amounts of the powder are compressed into thin semitransparent granules using pressure.
 IR spectra are scanned from 750-4000 cm-1.

 RESULTS AND DISCUSSION